aakulgina/kulgina-anastasia-otus/node/problem-solving-app/README.md

 This piece of work aims to the following points:
 - define the tech stack for backend part of the app
 - make some boilerplate code
-- define and describe the key features
+- define and describe the [key features](./docs/KeyFeatures.md)
 - define and describe data structure
+- define endpoints
-- define endpoints, implement RESTful API
+- implement RESTful API
+- create some docs
-- create some docs, setup swagger
+- setup swagger
 - create api tests
 - implement auth strategy and new users register.